w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Carousel body

-A carousel is a collection of items that are displayed one at a time.
-Provide a corresponding structure in the code to represent this collection of items.

-Usually, carousel items are collected in a list (`<ul>`), with list items (`<li>`) grouping the content of each individual slide.
+A carousel is a collection of content items where only one item is displayed at a time.
+The markup is for such a collection is usually a (unordered) list (`<ul>`), with list items (`<li>`) enclosing the content of each individual slide.

 {::nomarkdown}
 <%= code_start %>